 A New Book About Captain Matt Leach entitled "Chasing Dillinger"

-Scheduled for release in 2018, this nonfiction book contains 75 photos, extensive bibliography and chapter notes.
-It chronicles the rise of Indiana State Police Captain Matt Leach as he became enmeshed in the Dillinger gang members' escape from Michigan City Penetentiary.
-The book channels Matt Leach through the various states and police departments in his search for Dillinger.
-It chronicles his obstacle course through the politics of various police jurisdictions, culminating with the ultimate rival, the Justice Department's Bureau of Investigation under his opponent, J. Edgar Hoover.
+New Release from McFarland Books.
+"Chasing Dillinger" chronicles the rise of Indiana State Police Captain Matt Leach as he became enmeshed in the Dillinger gang members' escape from Michigan City Penetentiary.
+The book takes Matt Leach through the various states and police departments in his search for Dillinger.
+It describes his obstacle course through the politics of various police jurisdictions, culminating with the ultimate rival, the Justice Department's Bureau of Investigation under his opponent, J. Edgar Hoover.
 Written with co-author Lori Hyde, this book tells the story of Leach and his prey, John Dillinger, with a look at law enforcement and how it operated in 1934.

 Email me at: email@example.com